 Towering to 14,410 feet, this dormant volcano is the tallest mountain in the Northwest.
 It's permanently snowy summit crowns a landscape of incredible elevation gradient.
 In fact, no other mountain in the contiguous 48 States rises so dramatically from the landscape as does Mount Rainier.
 The park, while not huge in size, offers a bounty of adventures to explore.
 Scenic day hikes, overnight backpacking trips, riverside camping, glacier trekking, and advanced mountaineering await on the slopes of Rainier.
 Discover it all with our guide to Mount Rainier National Park.

 Continuing eastward and out of Washington, a long but worthwhile drive leads to the "Crown of the Continent," Glacier National Park.
 You'll see icy pinnacles extending in every direction from Logan Pass on Going-to-the-Sun Road.
-More eyefuls unfold while hiking the Highline Trail, to Garden Wall, or to Hidden Lake, and you can camp among glacial lakes and herds of mountain goats at Granite Park, Sperry Chalets, Bowman Lake, or Cobalt Lake.
+More eyefuls unfold while hiking the Highline Trail, to Garden Wall, or to Hidden Lake, and you can camp among glacial lakes and herds of mountain goats at Granite Park, Sperry Chalet (note that a wildfire consumed the chalet in 2017), Bowman Lake, or Cobalt Lake.
 No other national park has such a high density of glaciers, lakes, and peaks as this aptly named treasure trove.

 Note: Because of harsh winters and large amounts of snowfall, Glacier's interior is only accessible during summer and fall.
 If you will be making a trip when Going-to-the-Sun Road is closed, you will have to access the west and east entrances to the park separately by making a detour south of the park.